Articles , Glossary

 UX Design Practices for Error Screens and Messages

-What Is Interface Error
+What Is an Interface Error

 • the app fails to do what’s requested (literally, like there is no such technical possibility or function)